Pyrdacor/Ambermoon/FileSpecs/EventData.md

 There is a special option which is not visible nor changable in the game but which is set by an NPC event.
 It is a bit which indicates if you got the yellow sphere from the Moranian.
 It is then used to determine which version of the outro should be shown at the end.

+Setting an event bit to 1 actually disables the event chain.

+Setting a character bit to 1 removes that character from the map.
+Setting it to 0, adds/spawns it.
+So this event is used to spawn monsters and NPCs.

 ## Dice 100 event (0x0F / 15)